 Plus addressing and subdomain addressing

-Plus addressing and subdomain addressing are features that allow you to give out variations of your normal email address that still arrive at your account.
-It's easy to create a rule to automatically filter messages sent to a particular variant, which can be helpful for managing mailing lists and site registrations.
+Plus addressing and subdomain addressing are features that allow you to give out alternatives to your normal email address that still arrive at your account.
+You can create a rule to automatically filter messages sent to one of these variations, which can be helpful for managing mailing lists and site registrations.

-You do not have to configure anything to create these addresses.
+For most users, you don't need to set up anything extra to create these addresses.
 They work right now, for both your

-firstname.lastname@example.org address and any aliases you have configured, both on FastMail domains and any personal domains.
+firstname.lastname@example.org address and any aliases you have set up, both on Fastmail domains and any personal domains.

 Plus addressing means any email sent to

-email@example.com is still delivered to your account.
-The part of the email address between the "+" and the "@" is ignored for determining which account it belongs to.
-This allows you to create limitless variations on your email address to give out to different people, sites or mailing lists.
+email@example.com is still sent to your account.
+This means you can have a lot of variations on your email address to give out to different people, sites, or mailing lists.